jtomkins/course-dbt/greenery/readme_wk2.md

 # Week 3 Questions and Answers

 ## What is our overall conversion rate?
-> note: conversion rate is defined as the # of unique sessions with a purchase event / total number of unique sessions. <br>
+*note: conversion rate is defined as the # of unique sessions with a purchase event / total number of unique sessions.*
 > 0.6245674740484429 <br>
 ```sql
 	select  sum(user_sessions_with_checkouts)::float / sum(number_of_unique_session_page_views)::float as conversion_rate